TRACK CHAIR

 Organizational Systems and Technology (OST) has a broad scope that covers a variety of topics.
 Its eclectic composition ranges from BI, to theoretical approaches to IS research, to supply and service system design.
 There are continually new topics, and many relate closely to what is currently “hot” in the world of practice – business process management, IT governance, and RFID.
 Others like project management have a timeless value.
 Topics in OST welcomes papers that do not fit neatly elsewhere.

-All three subfields are often (but not always) tightly engaged with design practice.
+All four subfields are often (but not always) tightly engaged with design practice.
 Accordingly, they frequently embody participative forms of research that rest on the advice and perspectives of multiple stakeholders in understanding a complex social problem.

 - Developing design artifacts and design theories